Lau hala: (Hawai'ian), pandanus leaves.

-Commonly known as braid, this symbol represents unity, tradition, prosperity,and protection.
+Commonly known as the braid, this symbol represents unity, tradition, prosperity, and protection.

-This symbol is widely used in Polynesian tattoos, and it's not a surprise since its meaning is deeply representative of the core beliefs of Polynesian cultures.
+This symbol is widely used in Polynesian tattoos, and it's no surprise since its meaning is deeply representative of the core beliefs of Polynesian cultures.

 We've seen how the net is a symbol of community, as it is made up by cords, and cords by threads symbolizing the union of the individuals into families and then families into communities.

-The braid, and woven mats, have a similar symbolism where the separate fibers woven to create them become something bigger and much more resistant than any of the individual elements, just like a society can reach greater achievements than the single individual alone.
+The braid and woven mats have a similar symbolism: the separate fibers woven to create them become something bigger and much more resistant than any of the individual elements, just like a society can reach greater achievements than the single individual alone.

 Below are some common examples of representations for the braided cords: